Ladd v Marshall

-Ladd v Marshall [1954] EWCA Civ 1 is an English Court of Appeal judgment, which established the criteria for the Court to accept fresh evidence in a case on which a judgement has already been delivered.
+Ladd v Marshall [1954] 1 WLR 1489; [1954] 3 All ER 745 is an English Court of Appeal judgment, which established the criteria for the Court to accept fresh evidence in a case on which a judgment has already been delivered.

 Facts

 Mr Marshall, the defendant, owned a piece of land in Ashford, Middlesex, consisting of a bungalow attached to a pig holding.
-The bungalow had been built under a licence from the Local Authority, who had imposed a condition that the maximum price for which Marshall could sell the bungalow was approximately £1500.
-In 1952, despite the licence condition, Marshall offered the property for sale with an asking price of £3600, and Mr Ladd, the plaintiff, expressed an interest in buying it.
+The bungalow had been built under a licence from the local authority, who had imposed a condition that the maximum price for which Marshall could sell the bungalow was approximately £1,500.
+In 1952, despite the licence condition, Marshall offered the property for sale with an asking price of £3,600, and Mr Ladd, the plaintiff, expressed an interest in buying it.

-Marshall told Ladd that the sale price was limited to £2500 (presumably £1500 for the bungalow and £1000 for the land, although Marshall did not make this explicit), and a document was drawn up for a sale at this price, with a £50 deposit.
-However, according to Ladd, he also paid Marshall an additional £1000 in cash to make up the full sale price.
-This cash was allegedly counted out "under the table" (as Lord Denning put it - indeed, according to Ladd's testimony, the cash was literally counted out on the carpet rather than on the table where the deposit was handed over) at the bungalow in the presence of Ladd, a friend of his (Mr Warren), Marshall, and Mrs Marshall, Marshall's wife.
-Marshall did not give Ladd a receipt for the extra £1000.
+Marshall told Ladd that the sale price was limited to £2,500 (presumably £1,500 for the bungalow and £1,000 for the land, although Marshall did not make this explicit), and a document was drawn up for a sale at this price, with a £50 deposit.
+However, according to Ladd, he also paid Marshall an additional £1,000 in cash to make up the full sale price.
+This cash was allegedly counted out "under the table" (as Denning LJ put it – indeed, according to Ladd's testimony, the cash was literally counted out on the carpet rather than on the table where the deposit was handed over) at the bungalow in the presence of Ladd, a friend of his (Mr Warren), Marshall, and Mrs Marshall, Marshall's wife.
+Marshall did not give Ladd a receipt for the extra £1,000.

 On 11 June 1952, Marshall's solicitors informed Ladd that Marshall no longer wanted to proceed with the sale of the property.